 Help your audience become inspired, they will feel much better as long as they will know what you are going to tell them.

 Follow your path to Point B, and make them know in the meanwhile the final idea that you want to reach.
-All these things play a part in the importance of public speaking.

 When you'll be finished for sure they will know who you are, what your point was and why they should be interested of your story.
 This is what makes you a good public speaker.